LEARNAcademy/syllabus/react/functional-props.md

 export default App
 ```

 Now we have a complete data flow using functional props to access information in a nested component and bring it back "up the river" to `App.js`.
-Functional props uses the JavaScript principle that functions can be defined in one place and invoked in another.
+Functional props use the JavaScript principle that functions can be defined in one place and invoked in another.

+---

 ### 🌮 Challenge: Food Ordering App